garrettwrong/cuTWED/README.rst

     from cuTWED import twed

-For Python I have included basic pip installable python bindings.
+For Python I have included basic pip installable Python bindings.
 I use it in ``tests/test_basic.py``.
 If you are curious, these are implemented by a ``cffi`` backend which parses the C header. which is built for you by ``setuptools``.
-The main python interface is in ``cuTWED.py``.
-This requires that you have built the library, and have it available in your ``LD_LIBRARY_PATH``.
+The main Python interface is in ``cuTWED.py``.
+This requires that you have built the library, and have it installed in a location known to the system or available in your ``LD_LIBRARY_PATH``.

-I have also wrapped up the GPU only memory methods in python, using PyCUDA gpuarrays.
+I have also wrapped up the GPU only memory methods in Python, using PyCUDA gpuarrays.
 Examples in double and single precision are in ``tests/test_basic_dev.py``.